anthony-chao/Nothin-but-Treble/README.md

 ## Implementation Timeline

 * Friday Afternoon & Weekend - create the music sheet and associate each row on the music sheet with a different note.
-Design the type of notes (quarter note, half note, whole note, etc.) and implement the hold and drop functionality on the music sheet.
-Add/associate audio files for each type of note and implement holding notes for more than just one beat.
+Design the type of notes (quarter note) and implement the drag and drop functionality on the music sheet.
+Add/associate audio files for each type of note.
-* Monday - implement hover features for the notes on the music sheet and the type of notes for informational purposes.
-Add play/pause music, and add/delete/reset music bars buttons.
+* Monday - add play music and reset music bars buttons.
+Add rename song button.
-* Tuesday - adding different instruments and add additional functionality to change the time signature of the bars.
-Begin CSS styling
+* Tuesday - add different instruments and have the ability to change instruments.
-* Wednesday - finish up CSS styling and testing to ensure all essentially functionality implemented is properly working.
+* Wednesday - start CSS styling and testing to ensure all essentially functionality implemented is properly working
 * Thursday Morning - continue polishing up CSS and functionality, and push to production.